Carrots Are Orange

 The artwork alone makes this book worth picking up.
 Furthermore, it emphasizes the joys of reading and all the adventure that comes from books.
 Sam and Stella have a lovely day that ends with Sam asking Stella to read to him.

 This book reminds us of the beauty of childhood and organic exploration.
-If we have the courage to step away to enjoy life’s simple pleasures, great joy will come to us.
+If we dare to step away to enjoy life’s simple pleasures, great joy will come to us.

 Nasreens School Books about courage